RemitaNet/remita-magento-2.x/README.md

 5. Enter the public key and secrete key (these can be found in the Remita Gateway Admin Panel --> https://login.remita.net/remita/registration/signup.spa
 7. Enable the desired payment methods and set allowed countries
 8. Save the settings

+## Useful links
+* Join our Slack Developer/Support channel at http://bit.ly/RemitaDevSlack

+## Support
+- For all other support needs, support@remita.net
+- To contribute to this repo, create an issue on what you intend to fix or update, make a PR and team will look into it and merge.